lammps/lammps/doc/src/Howto_lammps_gui.rst

   chart window will be replaced when a new snapshot image is requested, otherwise each command will create a new image window.
-- *Select Default Font:* Opens a font selection dialog where the type and size for the default font (used for everthing but the editor and log) of the application can be set.
+- *Select Default Font:* Opens a font selection dialog where the type and size for the default font (used for everything but the editor and log) of the application can be set.
 - *Select Text Font:* Opens a font selection dialog where the type and size for the text editor and log font of the application can be set.